 What Happens if IVIG Does Not Work?

-You might require several infusions before you know if the treatment works for you.
-However, you might not experience the anticipated results.
-If that is the case, your physician may consider adjusting the therapy to another biological drug or increasing the dose or frequency of infusion therapy.
+It can take several infusions before you notice an improvement from IVIG therapy.
+However, some people might not experience the expected results.
+If that is the case, your healthcare provider may consider adjusting the therapy to another biological medication or increasing the dose or frequency of the IVIG infusion therapy.

 At AmeriPharma® Specialty Care, we closely follow our patients to see how they are responding to IVIG therapy.
-Our specialized team of pharmacists is easily accessible and can help make assessments on the progress of your therapy if treatment is not working as expected and discuss further treatment options.
+Our team of specialized pharmacists is readily available to assess your therapy’s progress and, if it’s not meeting expectations, discuss alternative treatment options.

 Get Your IVIG Dose – At-Home Infusion